jgrelet/oceano2python/README.md

 The last version use an embedded Sqlite3 database to normalize, save and retreive data from memory.

-See the [wiki](https://github.com/jgrelet/oceano2python/wiki) for documentation and technical description
+See the [wiki](https://github.com/jgrelet/oceano2python/wiki) for documentation and technical description.